ryu878/pybingx/README.md

 Query the margin type (isolated or cross) for a specific trading pair.

     symbol: The trading pair symbol (e.g., "WOO-USDT").
     recv_window: The receive window for the request (optional).

+### `change_margin_type(symbol: str, margin_type: str, recv_window: int = None)`
+Change the user's margin mode on the specified symbol contract: isolated margin or cross margin.

+    symbol: The trading pair symbol (e.g., "MINA-USDT").
+    margin_type: The margin type to set ("ISOLATED" or "CROSSED").
+    recv_window: The receive window for the request (optional).

 ## Contributing